filosofis/StockHawk/README.md

 # Stock Hawk

-A stock charting app written as part of Udacity Android Nanodegree
+A stock charting app made as part of Udacity’s Android Nanodegree